 How much do parrot stands, perches and toys cost?

-Play stands, perches and toys tend to be about £5 to £20 each, so you could be looking at an initial cost of £30 to £50 for all items to keep your bird happy and entertained.
+So you could be looking at a cost of around £46 for stands, perches and toys.
 Northern Parrots sell a variety of toys, perches and stands.

 How much does parrot food cost?

 Parrot food prices will depend on the kind of mix and brand.
 Tidymix are a recognised brand.
-You can buy their seed blend for £12.99 for a 3kg bag from Northern Parrots.
-You can also get Harrisons Organic parrot food for £8.99 for a 1lb bag from them.
-Treats such as jelly pots cost from £3.
+You can buy their seed blend for around £12.99 for a 3kg bag from Northern Parrots.
+You can also get Harrisons Organic parrot food for around £10.99 for a 1lb bag from them.
+Treats such as jelly pots cost around £3.99 for 6.

 You should provide your parrot with a wide variety of foods - seeds and pellets should only form a part of your parrot's diet.